Ostend: History

-Origin to Middle Ages
+Middle Ages

 In the Early Middle Ages, Ostend was a small village built on the east-end (oost-einde) of an island (originally called Testerep) between the North Sea and a beach lake.
 Although small, the village rose to the status of "town" around 1265, when the inhabitants were allowed to hold a market and to build a market hall.

-The major source of income for the inhabitants was fishing.
+The main source of income for the inhabitants was fishing.
 The North Sea coastline has always been rather unstable due to the power of the water.
 In 1395 the inhabitants decided to build a new Ostend behind large dikes and further away from the always-threatening sea.

-15th to 18th century
+15th–18th centuries

 The strategic position on the North Sea coast had major advantages for Ostend as a harbour but also proved to be a source of trouble.
 The town was frequently taken, ravaged, ransacked and destroyed by conquering armies.
 The Dutch rebels, the Gueuzen, took control of the town.
 The Siege of Ostend, 1601 to 1604, of which it was said that "the Spanish assailed the unassailable and the Dutch defended the indefensible", cost a combined total of more than 80,000 dead or wounded, making it the single bloodiest battle of the Eighty Years' War.
 This shocking event set in motion negotiations that led to a truce several years later.
 When the truce broke down, it became a Dunkirker base.

 After this era, Ostend was turned into a harbour of some importance.
 In 1722, the Dutch again closed off the entrance to the world's biggest harbour of Antwerp, the Westerschelde.
 Therefore, Ostend rose in importance because the town provided an alternative exit to the sea.
 The Belgium Austriacum had become part of the Austrian Empire.
 The Austrian Emperor Charles VI granted the town the trade monopoly with Africa and the Far-East.
 The Oostendse Compagnie (Ostend trade company) was allowed to found colonies overseas.
 However, in 1727 the Oostendse Compagnie was forced to stop its activities because of Dutch and British pressure.
 The Netherlands and Britain would not allow competitors on the international trade level.
 Both nations regarded international trade as "their" privilege.

+There was a Jewish community in Ostend, which was first noted in the 16th century.